second-breakfast/second-breakfast.github.io/_posts/2019-01-09-sam-harris-bible.markdown

 ### The Argument Stated
 The following transcript from one of Harris’s interviews is a good summary of the argument:

 > The fact that you and I could improve the Bible with very little thought (just take out the worst passages that have no possible redeemable content this year or, I would argue, any other year, and the Bible is already improved), […] the fact that we can edit it to anyone’s advantage, is a problem for the idea that this was written by an omniscient being and not to be superseded by any human effort, now or generations from now. […] Just think about how good a book would be if an omniscient being wrote it.
 It's very easy to see what could be in there that would still astonish us.
-It's very easy to see what could be in there that would prove, just based on the time of its emergence, that this couldn't have been the product of merely human minds. <sup>1</sup>
+It's very easy to see what could be in there that would prove, just based on the time of its emergence, that this couldn't have been the product of merely human minds. <sup id="a1">[1](#f1)</sup>

-If we distill the claims made in the transcript above, the argument basically takes the form of a syllogism:
+If we distill the claims made in the transcript, the argument basically takes the form of a syllogism:

 1. The Bible can be improved.
 2. An omniscient being probably wouldn’t write a book that could be improved.